MartinPellizzer/terrawhisper-compiler/articles/arctium-lappa/botany/morphology.md

 Notably, the seed coat of burdock seeds is impermeable to water, which necessitates a process called scarification to aid germination.
 Scarification involves mechanically or chemically breaking the seed coat to allow water absorption.

 The seeds also feature a distinct hilum, which is the scar marking the point of attachment to the fruit.
 Within the seed, a small embryo is embedded, along with two cotyledons (seed leaves) and a short, embryonic root called the radicle.

+The following table shows in detail the morphological characteristics of Arctium lappa seeds.

 | Characteristic | Description |
 | --- | --- |